Nobody gives a crap about culture . . . until their culture fails.

-The best work cultures are intentional rather than accidental.
-They are defined, monitored, measured, and—yes, calibrated.
+As the best companies and leaders have learned, thriving work cultures are intentional rather than accidental.
+They are formally defined, then monitored and measured regularly.

 Chances are good your answer to that question is “not good enough.”
-Because the transactional industrial-age norms still anchored to today’s workplaces simply do not inspire younger workers.
+Because transactional industrial-age norms are still the norm in today’s workplaces, they fail to inspire younger workers.

-Deloitte's Global 2024 Gen Z and Millennial Survey found that Gen Zs and Millennials want purpose-driven work.
-In addition, they are not afraid to turn down work that doesn't align with their values.
+Deloitte's 2024 Global Gen Z and Millennial Survey found that Gen Zs and Millennials want purpose-driven work.
+In addition, they are not afraid to turn down a job that doesn't align with their values.
 The survey found:

-Through culture calibration, today’s business leaders ensure their work culture aligns with the company cultures highly coveted by younger generations.
+Through culture accountability, today’s business leaders ensure their work culture aligns with the work cultures that are highly coveted by every generation.

-The word "calibration" comes with many uses and applications.
+The word "accountability" comes with many uses and applications.
 For our purposes, we'll use this definition:

-With this terminology in mind, work culture calibration requires senior leaders to:
+With this terminology in mind, work culture accountability requires business leaders to:

 01.